 - What should I expect at my first appointment?

-- What should I bring to the tutoring session?
+- What should I bring to my session?

-- What if I only have a quick question?
+- What if I just have a quick question?

-- What issues won't the Writing and Media Center help with?
+- What won't the Writing and Media Center help me with?

 - English is not my first language.
 How can the Writing and Media Center assist me?

 - Will my professor (or anyone else) know I came to the Writing and Media Center?